 Want to start learning Data Science while consolidating your Python Knowledge?
 Then this is the perfect book for you.

-The following is a review of the book Python Data Science Handbook: Essential Tools for Working with Data by Jake VanderPlas.
+Python for Data Science Handbook: The following is a review of the book Python Data Science Handbook: Essential Tools for Working with Data by Jake VanderPlas.

 Review of Python Data Science Handbook